-Side-event sponsored by the Permanent Delegation of Egypt and organized by FEMWISE, Nordic Women Mediators Network, Mediterranean Women Mediators Network, and Women Mediators across the Commonwealth, in cooperation with UN Women.
+In October 2018, the Permanent Delegation of Egypt to the United Nations sponsored a side event organized by FEMWISE, the Nordic Women Mediators Network, the Mediterranean Women Mediators Network, and Women Mediators across the Commonwealth, in cooperation with UN Women.

 In March 2018 in Oslo, Norway, representatives from these networks, namely the Nordic Women Mediators Network (2015), FemWise-Africa (2017), the Mediterranean Women Mediators Network (2017), and experts from the United Nations, the African Union, the European Union, the Organization for Security and Cooperation in Europe, the Association of Southeast Asian States, country delegates, and civil society and academia representatives, gathered to explore opportunities for cooperation, seek synergies, and discuss the possible establishment of an alliance of regional women mediators’ networks.

-The panel members will discuss their recent experiences with mediation processes, conflict prevention and promoting women’s participation, for instance in the Great Lakes and in Syria.
-Ambassador Maureen Quinn, who occupied US leadership positions in Afghanistan, Morocco, and Qatar (Ambassador 2001-2004) will moderate the panel.
+The panel members discussed their recent experiences with mediation processes, conflict prevention and promoting women’s participation, for instance in the Great Lakes and in Syria.
+Ambassador Maureen Quinn, who held US leadership positions in Afghanistan, Morocco, and Qatar (Ambassador 2001-2004) moderated the panel.

 – H.E.
 Ms. Catherine Samba-Panza, Global Contact Group, Regional Networks of Women

 – H.E.
 Mr. Mohamed Fathi Ahmed Edrees, Permanent Representative of Arab Republic of